alexbaeza/kubectlxtra/README.md

 "💁 So this is kubectl but extra, Yeah, pretty much."

-KubectlXtra is a wrapper that extends the functionality of `kubectl` command-line tool, providing additional features and simplifications for managing Kubernetes clusters.
+`kubectlxtra` is a wrapper that extends the functionality of `kubectl` command-line tool, providing additional features and simplifications for managing Kubernetes clusters.

 ## Features

-- Login to Kubernetes clusters with ease using enhanced login functionality.
+- Login to Kubernetes clusters with ease using enhanced login/logout functionality.
 - Display available namespaces with detailed information about access rights.
 - Switch between namespaces seamlessly for efficient cluster management.